Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click the drop-down list to select an attribute set for the offer.
 All active attribute sets are displayed in the drop-down list.
 The drop-down list is locked if no connection is selected.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Generate SKU*
-  Activate this toggle to automatically generate a SKU for the offer.
-Deactivate the toggle to enter a SKU manually.
-By default, this toggle is active.
+  Enable this toggle to automatically generate a SKU for the offer.
+Disable the toggle to enter a SKU manually.
+By default, this toggle is enabled.

 - *SKU*
   Enter an individual SKU for the offer.
 The SKU (Stock Keeping Unit) is an identification number and should be assigned only once.